 Covered items must meet applicable standards of manufacture, design, and installation.
 There must be documentation that the best value in warranty coverage was obtained for the item at the time of purchase.
 In order to cover repairs of vehicle modifications, there must be documentation in the IPOS that the alterations continue to be medically necessary.
-All applicable warranty and insurance coverages must be sought and denied before authorization to pay for repairs.
+All applicable warranty and insurance coverages must be sought and denied before authorization is approved to pay for repairs.
 The PIHP must document that the repair is the most cost-effective solution when compared with replacement or purchase of a new item.
 If the equipment requires repairs due to misuse or abuse, the PIHP must provide evidence of training in the use of the equipment to prevent future incidents.

-Provider Qualifications Provider Type License Certification Other Standard Physician Licensed as a Physician in the State of Michigan under section 333.17001 of the public health code PA 368 of 1978 Not applicable Prescribed by a Licensed Physician within the scope of his or her practice under Michigan law.
-Agency or business Not applicable Not applicable Must meet the vehicle modification service definition, may be certified or licensed with MI LARA annually.
+Provider Qualifications Provider Type License Certification Other Standard Physician Licensed as a Physician in the State of Michigan under section 333.17001 of the public health code (PA 368 of 1978) Not applicable Prescribed by a Licensed Physician within the scope of his or her practice under Michigan law.
+Agency or business Not applicable Not applicable Must meet the vehicle modification service definition, may be certified or licensed with the Michigan Department of Licensing and Regulatory Affairs (LARA) annually.